Thunderbolts (comics): The New Thunderbolts

-Right of Power

-Soon after Nighthawk joined the team, the Thunderbolts discovered that Photon's awareness of all space and time brought with it a vision of the destruction of the universe at his hands.
-As they tried to come to terms with this, they were attacked by a Moonstone puppeteered by Zemo to kill Genis-Vell.
-When the initial strike failed, the remainder of Zemo's team revealed themselves to the Thunderbolts.
-Zemo explained that he had used the Moonstones to accelerate Genis' return from death, and in the process made the mistake of siphoning energy from the beginning and end of time itself, caused by inexperience with his Moonstones, creating a link between Genis and the universe that threatened to end existence.
-Unable to find a way to save both Genis and the universe, he concluded that the only solution was Genis's death.
+Soon after Nighthawk joins the team, the Thunderbolts discover that Photon will destroy the universe in the future.
+As they try to come to terms with this, they are attacked by a Moonstone puppeteered by Zemo to kill Photon.
+When the initial strike failed, the remainder of Zemo's team reveal themselves to the Thunderbolts.
+Zemo explains that he had used the Moonstones to accelerate Photon's return from death, and in the process made the mistake of siphoning energy from the beginning and end of time itself, caused by inexperience with his Moonstones, creating a link between Photon and the universe that threatens to end existence.
+Unable to find a way to save both Photon and the universe, Zemo cuts Photon's body up and banishes him to the Darkforce dimension to prevent him from retunring.

-Unwilling to accept this Songbird led the team in combat against Zemo's group.
-To prevent the other Thunderbolts from intervening, Zemo revealed that Atlas' brother Smuggler had survived Graviton's massacre of the Redeemers, trapped in the Darkforce dimension.
-Using the prospect of his release to make Atlas stop the other Thunderbolts from interfering, Zemo bested Genis in battle and, apologizing for both his mistake and the necessary solution, sliced Genis' body into pieces and scattered them through both time and the Darkforce dimension to prevent Genis returning from the dead a third time.
-He then fully released Smuggler.
-In the aftermath, Zemo—his face apparently fully healed from Moonstone's attack—and Songbird became allies and lovers.